Ford 6R transmission

+↑ Differences in gear ratios have a measurable, direct impact on vehicle dynamics, performance, waste emissions as well as fuel mileage; 1 2 Forward gears only; ↑ Installation: rear-wheel drive or four-wheel drive; ↑ first transmission to use the Lepelletier planetary gearset concept; ↑ Hydraulic torque converter · German: Hydraulischer Wandler oder Drehmomentwandler; ↑ Planetary gearing · German: Planetenradsätze;

+History

 The 6R 80 was available in 2009–2017 Ford F-150 trucks (and 2018–2020 only paired with the 3.3L V6 engine).
 It features an integrated "Tow/Haul" mode for enhanced engine braking and towing performance.
 For the 2011 model year, the transmission was revised to provide smoother shifts, improved fuel economy, and overall better shift performance.
 Most notable of the improvements was the addition of a one-way clutch that provided smoother 1–2 up-shifts and 2–1 down-shifts.
 The transmission has a relatively low 1st gear and two overdrive gears, the highest of which is 0.69:1.
 This provides exceptional towing performance when needed, while maximizing fuel economy by offering low engine speeds while cruising.

 The 6R 80 can be found behind the 3.7L V6 all the way up to the 6.2L V8.
 Ford has stated that while the transmission is used in multiple applications, each transmission is optimized and integrated differently depending on the engine it is mated to.
 The 6R 80 features "Filled for Life" low viscosity synthetic transmission fluid (MERCON LV), though a fluid flush is recommended at 150,000 mi if your truck falls under the classification of "Severe Duty" operation.
 The transmission, as used in the Ford F-150, has a fluid capacity of 13.1 usqt and weighs 215 lbs.